Centers, Institutes and Special Offices

 Genevieve Pinto Zipp, PT, Ed.D., FNAP, Director

-The Center for Interprofessional Education in Health Sciences (CIEHS) is the result of the School of Health and Medical Sciences’ (SHMS) faculty-led Task Force on Interprofessional Education’s (IPE) 2012 strategic planning efforts to create meaningful and cross-disciplinary educational and research experiences for students, faculty, and clinical partners.
+The Center for Interprofessional Education in Health Sciences (CIEHS) is the result of the School of Health and Medical Sciences’ (SHMS) faculty-led Task Force on Interprofessional Education’s (IPE) strategic planning efforts to create meaningful and cross-disciplinary educational and research experiences for students, faculty, and clinical partners.
 CIEHS through its sponsored interprofessional learning experiences actively supports the SHMS’ person-centered care mission.
-Innovative research opportunities and meaningful scholarship activities rooted in a team science approach along with the Center’s interprofessional “Journey of Professional Transformation” provide a solid foundation for continuous growth, ground-breaking developments and, ultimately, synergistic collaboration amongst health professions.
+Innovative research opportunities, meaningful scholarship activities rooted in a team science approach, and the Center’s interprofessional “Journey of Professional Transformation” provide a solid foundation for continuous personal and professional growth, immersion in ground-breaking innovations and synergistic collaborations amongst health professions.

 The cornerstone of the CIEHS is to promote interprofessional engagement from across and beyond the Seton Hall community, to foster student growth as healthcare professionals, and to engage in scholarly endeavors that support and guide the future of healthcare and health professions education.